 Note: hCG is easily detected in the urine when it is fresh.
 That means, use the urine which has been in the bladder for several hours, preferably the first one in the morning.

 - If you find a fizzy or bubbly reaction in the cup, it means the result is positive, which means you are pregnant.

 - If there is no reaction in the cup, then the result is negative, which means you are not pregnant.

-Sometimes, doing the test at the wrong time could give you a negative result when it is actually positive.
+Sometimes, doing the test at the wrong time could give you a false-negative result when the actual outcome is positive.
 Hence, it is essential to know when to perform the test to get the correct results.

 When Should You Do The Test?

 Your body produces hCG only after implantation, which occurs a week after ovulation.
 So the best time to perform the baking soda pregnancy test is a week or more after your missed period.
 Doing the test early might give you a negative result.
 In that case, you can perform the test again at the right time (2).

 There is no evidence to prove that the baking soda pregnancy test is accurate.
 Some women get correct results, while some may not.
 At times, you may get a negative result the first time, followed by a positive result the second time.
 So it can be said that baking soda pregnancy test has 50% accuracy.

 A home pregnancy test with baking soda is not quite reliable.
 Yet, some women claim that the test gives correct results.
 Since the test is non-invasive, economic, and harmless, you can try it at home.
 However, don’t rely on its results for pregnancy confirmation.
 Instead, use a pregnancy kit at home or visit a doctor’s clinic for a checkup.
 Remember, pregnancy is a crucial period that needs utmost care right from the start.
 So opt for the most reliable and safest pregnancy test methods only.